 Miro started his musical career as a member of Modus, a popular Slovak group of the 1970s, before forming the band Limit in the 1980s and releasing his breakthrough LP Sezónne Lásky in 1982 which earned him the popular Zlatý Slavík award for best male singer in Czechoslovakia.
 Still popular in Slovakia and the Czech Republic after more than thirty years, the Prague-based John Lennon recorded a total of a dozen studio albums, four compilations, one live record and two DVDs.

 Now living part-time in London, he’s released albums in English, such as Giant Step (1983) and Miro (2015), and famously tries to record songs simultaneously in Slovak and in English, releasing his latest single with English lyrics and calling it “Darling”.
-His Lennon-esque single Love Shines, also recorded at Abbey Road, was an international hit.
+The Lennon-esque single Love Shines of Miro Zbirka, also recorded at Abbey Road, was an international hit.

 The singer also announced tour dates to promote his upcoming album, playing at Bratislava’s Ateliér Babylon on October 22, and Prague’s Lucerna Music Bar on October 25 – you know where we’ll be!